DefinitionThis section has been translated automatically.

 Associated non-cardiac diseases:

-- Iron deficiency (serum ferritin and transferrin saturation): Iron deficiency has a significant prognostic significance.
-One study showed that iron deficiency has a high prevalence of ACS.
-29.1% of patients with ACS (42.8% of whom were women) had low levels.
-The risk of cardiovascular mortality and non-fatal myocardial infarction was 73 % higher in these patients over a 4-year follow-up period (Zeller 2018).
+- Iron deficiency (serum ferritin and transferrin saturation): Iron deficiency has significant prognostic significance.
+In one study, iron deficiency was shown to have a high prevalence to ACS.
+29.1% of patients with ACS (including 42.8% women) had low levels.
+The risk of cardiovascular mortality and nonfatal myocardial infarction was increased by 73% in these patients during a 4-year follow-up period (Zeller 2018).

 EtiopathogenesisThis section has been translated automatically.